imabby/katacoda-scenarios/docker-basics-images/step2.md

-### Dockerfiles

 To build an image you must first create a `Dockerfile`.
 This `Dockerfile` is a text file that lists all the commands required to build an image.
 Using `docker build` users can create an automated build that executes several command-line instructions in succession.

+Using the guide below we will create a `Dockerfile` which will create an image that contains a simple Python web app.
+We will then build and run the image.

 #### Creating a dockerfile
 In the terminal, create a file with the name "Dockerfile".
 ```
-touch Dockerfile
+nano Dockerfile
 ```

 Most `Dockerfiles` will usually start with a base image (for example, ubuntu, centos).
 You can create a base image from sctrach but with so many images available you shouldn't need to.
 Check out [Docker Hub|https://hub.docker.com/] to see available images.

-To add a base image we use the `FROM` command, followed by the image name.
+We will add a base image to our `Dockerfile` using the `FROM` instruction, followed by the image name.
 ```
-# Filename: Dockerfile
 FROM python:3-alpine
 ```

 #### Copying the code
 Now we need to copy our source code form our local machine to the image.

-First, we must use the `WORKDIR` instruction to set the working directory for our app.
+First, we must add the `WORKDIR` instruction to set the working directory for our app.
-Next we copy the files from our local machine using the `COPY` instruction.
+Next we will copy the files from our local machine using the `COPY` instruction.
 The first argument specifies the source file/path and the second is the destination in the image.
 The `COPY` instruction below will copy all files in the `sourcecode` folder to the `/usr/src/app` folder inside the image.

 ```
-FROM python:3-alpine
 WORKDIR /usr/src/app
 COPY ./sourcecode .
 ```

 #### Exposing ports
 Exposing a port in a `Dockerfile` lets Docker know which ports the container will be listening to.
 For example, for a web server you may want to expose port 80 or port 443.
+Add the following to your `Dockerfile`.

 ```
-FROM python:3-alpine
-WORKDIR /usr/src/app
-COPY ./sourcecode .
 EXPOSE 8000
 ```

 #### Running a command
-Next we want to run pip to install our dependencies.
+Next we want to tell docker to run pip to install our dependencies.
 We can do this using the `RUN` instruction.
 This instruction will execute any commands in a new layer on top of the current image.

 ```
-FROM python:3-alpine
-WORKDIR /usr/src/app
-COPY ./sourcecode .
-EXPOSE 8000
 RUN pip install -qr requirements.txt
 ```